rachelaronoff/www.hackuarium.ch/docs/10_simple-spectro/60_applications/chemistry/lab-notebook/pH-attempts/graph-values/README.md

-# Values used to plot the graph
+# Values used to plot the first graph

 | Absorbance   | R     | G     | B     |
 | ------------ | ----- | ----- | ----- |